kreativekorp/bitsnpicas/README.md

 If you specify the `-z` option before the font file name, the SVG data will be compressed using GZIP.
 Microsoft claims the SVG-in-OpenType format supports this, and the availability of a version of EmojiOne with GZIP-compressed SVG glyphs appears to back this up.
 However, I was unable to get fonts with GZIP-compressed SVG glyphs to work even in the latest version of Firefox as of this writing, so I do not recommend this.

+If you have a bunch of non-SVG images you would like to inject using this format, you can easily generate SVGs with embedded images using a command like the following:

+`java -jar BitsNPicas.jar imagetosvg -x 0 -y -700 -w 800 -h 800 myimages/*.png`

+This will create a corresponding SVG file for each non-SVG image file specified.
+The `-x`, `-y`, `-w`, `-h` options specify the position and size of the image in em units.
+Note that the SVG Y-axis is reversed from the TrueType Y-axis, so negative Y-coordinates are *above* the baseline and positive Y-coordinates are *below* the baseline.

 (These are the only two color font formats currently supported.
 Google's `CBDT`/`CBLC` format and Microsoft's `COLR`/`CPAL` format are currently not supported.)